-The primary concern of the last trip was to obtain information on farm income and expenditures.
-Due to the lack of statistics on the size of farm holdings in the village, it was essential to gather other data which would permit some judgment on the way of life of the Mekong Delta farmers.
-In the short period of time allotted for this trip, an attempt was made to interview a cross section of farmers concerning their economic activities and their utilization of time.
-Due to the vagueness of the peasant on problems of time conception and the spatial allotment of money and other forms of exchange, this type of information is difficult to obtain and, at best, only approximates the existing conditions.
+with the help of four additional field workers interviews were conducted for two days.
+On this last trip to the village, the primary concern was the obtaining of information on farm income and expenditures.
+Due to the lack of statistics on the size of farm holdings in the village, it was essential to gather other data that would permit some judgment on the way of life of the Mekong Delta farmers.
+In the short period of time allotted for this trip, an attempt was made to interview a cross-section of farmers on their economic activities and on their utilization of time.
+Due to the vagueness of the peasant on problems of time conception and the spatial allotment of money and other forms of exchange, this type of information is difficult to obtain and, at best, only estimates of the existing conditions could be made.

-The description of life in My Thuan village that follows is based on interviews with village officials and village people, as well as observations during the three field trips.
+The description of life in My Thuan Village that follows is based on interviews with village officials and village people, as well as on observations during the three field trips.
 Except in cases where it is felt pertinent, no attempt will be made to present the sources of information.
-Rather, the description will be a composite picture based on the combined interviews and observations.
+Rather, the description will be a composite picture based upon the combined interviews and observations.